gvolpe/vim-setup/README.md

 #### At the project level

-Start an `sbt` session and run `*:metalsSetup` the first time.
+Start an `sbt` session and run `metalsSetup` the first time.
 Leave the session open and start `NeoVim` in a different terminal, it should start working as soon as you open a scala file of that project.

 #### Features